aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-xps/convert-epub-to-xps-specify-xps-save-options/_index.md

 Aspose.HTML for Java is a powerful library for working with HTML and EPUB files, allowing developers to perform various operations, including conversion to different formats.

 ### 2. Can I use Aspose.HTML for Java in my commercial projects?
 Yes, you can use Aspose.HTML for Java in commercial projects.
-For licensing details, you can visit the official [purchase page](https://purchase.aspose.com/buy).
+For licensing details, you can visit the [purchase page](https://purchase.aspose.com/buy).

 ### 3. Is there a free trial available for Aspose.HTML for Java?
 Yes, you can explore the library with a free trial.
 Download it from [here](https://releases.aspose.com/).